 The only true test of a mousepad is whether or not it makes any noticeable difference to the feel of the mouse.
 The surface of the pad should make the mouse’s sensor as efficiently as possible and it should allow the mouse to move freely.
 On both counts the Propus scrores very well.
 Despite the textured surface my Logitech G500 glided across the surface of the Propus with ease, so no problems there.

 The sensor did seem slightly more sensitive and at one point I was considering turning it down from my usual setting (around 1800dpi).
 When I lifted it off the Propus and put it onto the surface of my desk there was a noticeable drop in response, but this was to be expected – my desk has a slightly shiny surface that con sometimes confuse mice.

 The Mionix Propus 380 is most certainly a quality mouse pad.
 It feels well built and it provides a great surface for your mouse.
 The only niggling doubt I have is the retail price of $25 but when you look at the competition it’s not too bad.
 It’s noticeably cheaper than the Razer Scarab (at almost $40) and only slightly more expensive than the Roccat Sota ($20).

 Of course, different gamers have different needs and the Propus will only work for you if you want a hard pad and you’ve enough space to position it properly on your computer desk/dining room table/bedroom floor (delete as appropriate).
-However, if a hard mousepad is what you want the Propus 380 is hard to beat and is highly recommended.
+However, if a hard mousepad is what you want the Propus 380 is a worthy contender.